 eSignature solutions, along with electronic document and form collection, are just what the doctor ordered.
 They significantly cut down the amount of time hospital administrative staff need to spend chasing patients to provide paper forms, have the (possibly bedridden or very ill) patient physically sign the forms, and then scan and manually store it in a file.

-Here are some of the top ways electronic signatures in healthcare benefit providers:
+Here are some of the top ways electronic signatures in healthcare benefits providers:

 - Existing paper forms and documents can automatically be converted into signable digital ones that are archivable digitally.